 California DUI Basics

-Driving Under the Influence, also referred to as a DUI, is a criminal charge pursuant to Vehicle Code Section 23152(a) and is a misdemeanor.
-To be convicted of this charge, the District Attorney must show that you operated a motor vehicle with under the influence of alchohol or drugs.
+Driving Under the Influence also referred to as a DUI, is a criminal charge pursuant to Vehicle Code Section 23152(a) and is a misdemeanor.
+To be convicted of this charge, the District Attorney must show that you operated a motor vehicle with under the influence of alcohol or drugs.
 A conviction for a first DUI can carry a penalty of six months jail, heavy court fines, probation, as well as an order that you participate in an alcohol treatment program.
 In addition to criminal penalties, the Department of Motor Vehicle (DMV) will suspend your driver’s license and your car insurance will be negatively impacted.
 Many individuals charged with a DUI are also charged with violating Vehicle Code Section 23152(b), Driving with ExcessiveBAC.
 A charge under 23152(b) requires that you have a BAC of .08 or greater and carries greater penalties than a conviction under Section 23152(a).

 When you are pulled over for a suspected DUI, the police officer takes your driver’s license and you are given a temporary license which will expire within 30 days automatically and an Order of Suspension of your Driver’s License.
 Though, you have 10 days from the date the police confiscated your license to request a DMV Administrative Review of the suspension.
 If you do not make the request for hearing within 10 days, your driver’s license will automatically be suspended at the end of the 30 days.
 This administrative review hearing allows you the opportunity to show that the suspension was not justified.
 The DMV Administrative Review is independent from any court proceeding.
 You may be represented by an attorney at the DMV Administrative Review but you will only have an attorney fighting for you at this hearing if you hire an attorney.
-No attorney / lawyer will be provided for you to defend your case.
+No attorney will be provided for you to defend your case.

 Benefits of Hiring Our Law Firm to Defend You for your DUI